dnsimple/dnsimple-support/content/articles/cname-record.markdown

 **CNAME records** can be used to alias one name to another.
 CNAME stands for Canonical Name.

 A common example is when you have both `example.com` and `www.example.com` pointing to the same application and hosted by the same server.
-In this case, to avoid maintaining two different records, it's common to create:
+To avoid maintaining two different records, it's common to create:

 - An `A` record for `example.com` pointing to the server IP address
 - A `CNAME` record for `www.example.com` pointing to `example.com`

 As a result, `example.com` points to the server IP address, and `www.example.com` points to the same address via `example.com`.
-Should the IP address change, you only need to update it in one place: just edit the A record for `example.com`, and `www.example.com` automatically inherits the changes.
+If the IP address changes, you only need to update it in one place: just edit the A record for `example.com`, and `www.example.com` automatically inherits the changes.

 <note>
 A CNAME record must always point to another domain name, never directly to an IP address.
+DNSimple's record editor will warn you if you try to point a CNAME record to an IP address.
+The sidebar to the right of editing the CNAME encourages you to visit the support article to learn the difference between A, CNAME, ALIAS, and URL records.
+It also warns you that CNAMEs must be unique to other records.
 </note>

 The DNS A record is specified by [RFC 1035](https://tools.ietf.org/html/rfc1035).

 ## Restrictions